Server Costs Fundraiser 2023

 In short, this is not just a book about the history of the Amazons; rather, it details the historical origins of the Amazonians and their reception throughout history.
 More importantly, it details the essential role that women played in the ancient world and in the Western world, a role too often ignored.

 Throughout the volume, Man writes a fluid, clear, and coherent history while recognizing and acknowledging the dynamic, chaotic, messiness of history.
 Moreover, he allows history to speak for itself, skillfully facilitating the ways in which people have come to understand the notion of “Amazonians.”
 The two facts, along with his splendid storytelling capabilities, come together as a thoroughly engaging volume, full of old stories made new, exciting adventures, and heart-breaking tales.
 As such, I found myself always looking forward to see where Man would take me next.
 So, I highly recommend purchasing and reading John Man's Searching for the Amazons – it will not disappoint.

-Man, John.
+Brown, William.
 "Searching for the Amazons: The Real Warrior Women of the Ancient World."
 World History Encyclopedia.
 World History Encyclopedia, 15 Feb 2019.
 Web.
-22 Apr 2021.
+07 Feb 2023.